ROADSHOWS FOR SCHOOLS

-Heythrop Zoological Gardens, based in Chipping Norton, West Oxfordshire, are the largest providers of animals for film, TV, advertising, natural history documentaries, photography and live events in Europe.
+Heythrop Zoological Gardens, based in Chipping Norton, West Oxfordshire, is the largest providers of animals for film, TV, advertising, natural history documentaries, photography and live events in Europe.
 Our animals have appeared in favourites such as Harry Potter and Big Barn Farm and have worked with David Attenborough and a host of pop stars and actors.
-We have been running roadshows at special events for the past 38 years and now offer a tailor-made service to schools.
+We have been running roadshows at special events for the past 40 years and now offer a tailor-made service to schools.

 As we all know, outcomes across the curriculum improve when pupils learn from first-hand experience.
 Therefore, what could be better when starting a Science project than to investigate real live animals visiting your school, complete with trainers who can give educational talks and answer questions?